dr-natetorious/TIM-7010-Computer_Networks_and_Mobile_Computing/Section_1_SDN/Week1_Intro/Readings/README.md

 - Reduce costs and "go green"
 - Increase transparency through consistent metrics

+The article concludes with describing challenges that are introduced by SDN/NFV.
+This should be revisited for week 2.

 ## How do I interace with SDN

 ### SDN with OpenFlow; Azodolmolky (2013)